AuZanPs/Fitmatch-project/README.md

 # FitMatch - AI-Powered Fashion Assistant

-FitMatch is an intelligent wardrobe management and styling application that helps you organize your clothing and create perfect outfit combinations.
+FitMatch is an intelligent wardrobe management and styling application that uses AI to help you create perfect outfit combinations from your existing clothing items.

 ## 🌟 Key Features

-### Wardrobe Management
-- Upload and categorize your clothing items
-- Organize by type, color, and brand
-- Visual wardrobe overview

-### Smart Dashboard
-- Quick access to your wardrobe
-- Upload new items easily
-- Intuitive navigation

 ### AI Styling Assistant (Coming Soon)
 - Smart outfit generation based on your wardrobe